hirzi/LSD/README.md

 		# Define the columns for the free (i.e. non-fixed) parameters
 		p<-c(3,4,7)

-Observed and simulated summary statistics can then be transformed into PLS components via defining such a parameter file (let us name it as transformPLS.input):
+Observed and simulated summary statistics can then be transformed into PLS components via defining such a parameter file (let's name it as transformPLS.input):

 	task	transform
 	linearComb  PLSdef.txt